 - They want to fire me - I just know it.

 - People just don't understand me.

 If you (or your loved one) are experiencing these thoughts or others like them, try to picture the brain injury as a hurricane that has hit everything and everyone in its path.
 The response may be fast and overwhelming, but at some point most responders leave and you - and your family - must begin to rebuild your home and lives.
 Progress may seem slow, but every step makes a difference.

 A brain injury can significantly change a couple’s relationship.
 There are different degrees of brain injury severity, and less severe injuries do not always result in significant or long-term relationship changes.
-However, after severe, moderate, or complicated-mild brain injury, both the person who has sustained the injury and their partners are often forced to change many parts of their lives.
+However, after severe, moderate, or complicated-mild brain injury, both the person who has sustained the injury and his or her partner are often forced to change many parts of their lives.
 Perhaps most often, partners will experience a change in responsibilities or roles within their relationships.
-For example. the family's primary breadwinner is now unemployed and recovering, or the family's primary homemaker is now unable to care for the home and children, etc...
+For example, the family's primary breadwinner is now unemployed and recovering, or the family's primary homemaker is now unable to care for the home and children, etc...
 Next, intimate relationships are likely to experience challenges with communication.
-With shifts in roles, focus, and even daily routine it is difficult to maintain a level of communication that many relationships rely on to stay healthy.
+With shifts in roles, focus, and even daily routine, it is difficult to maintain a level of communication that many relationships rely on to stay healthy.
 Those who have had a brain injury often demonstrate new personality traits, challenges, fears, and limitations.
 Their spouses are often surprised by how these changes impact their relationships, and these changes have lead many spouses to feel like they are “married to a stranger.”

 Most couples will experience change in their sexual relationship after a brain injury.
-There are various emotional and physical reasons for this change,
+There are various emotional and physical reasons for this